 Networked production management prevents data redundancy and digital divides

-Removing media gaps: That’s at the core of Industry 4.0.
+Removing media gaps: That’s at the core of Industry 4.0 (What is Industry 4.0?).
 The aim is to close all media gaps in manufacturing industries.
 As they are precisely the reason why present-day manufacturing potential cannot be utilized fully.
 Five areas in production are particularly affected: They slow down production processes, and increase both error rates and workload.

 If these five digital communication gaps as they occur in production are eliminated by closing the media gaps, the advantages of interconnected information technology (IT) and of digitally cross-linked operative technologies (OT) can be utilized in the best possible way.
 Networked production need not be difficult, if production entities makes use of one common communication standard, which joins all systems, machines and devices seamlessly together for cross-platform communication.

 1. Critical Media Gap: Manual Record-keeping of Process Values